 - Fulfil a clear need and demand

-- Have a real social impact
+- Have a real social impact with well defined outputs and goals

 - Have the potential for real growth and sustainability